 - 73% of users who watch a video tend to purchase one of the related products.

-If we look at some of Hootsuite’s predictions for the next few years, we can see that video will not stop growing:
+If we look at some predictions for the next few years, we can see that video will not stop growing:

-When it comes to planning out your video marketing strategy, the first question is inevitable: Which network or networks should I focus my video creation and promotion on?
-To help you out, here are some interesting data about the most popular social networks for video.
+When it comes to planning your video marketing strategy, the first question is which network or networks should you focus your video creation and promotion on?
+To help you out, here is some interesting data about the most popular social networks for video.

 Since its launch in 2005, YouTube has become the world-wide go-to platform for high-quality videos on pretty much any subject there is.
-Their statistics are simply overwhelming: over 6 billion hours of video are viewed every month.
+Their statistics are simply overwhelming.

-One if its bases is the auto-playback feature, as users scroll down their news feed.
-Facebook reaches out to people of all age groups, but their most common fans are from 25 to 34 years old (30% of its active users).
+Facebook is also a popular platform for video.
+Facebook reaches people of all age groups, but their largest demographic is people from 25 to 35 years old (30% of its active users).
 The most popular videos are between 21 and 44 seconds long.

 Facebook's desktop video ads app offers the following options:

 - Offer a Call-to-Action on emerging videos (pop-up videos) that play on the right side of the page.
-At the end of the audiovisual pieces is the option included to play back the video or install the game.
+At the end of the videos, there is the option to play back the video or install a game.

 - Create distinctive content that attracts attention during the first 2-3 seconds.

-- Make use of text that does not need a specific sound to understand the content.
+- Make use of text so that the video does not need sound to be understood.

-- Post simple and easy to digest videos with correct and compelling content.
+- Post simple, easy to digest videos with correct and compelling content.